dog finn repels

 asa expands into india

 Animals Saving returned to India in November 2019 to spent 5 days training the 'Aaranyak' dog units.
 The units are deployed into Rhino bearing areas of Assam under the direction of the forestry department to assist in the prevention and intervention of wildlife crime.
 ASA's roll was to bring specialist technical tracking knowledge to the unit teaching a variety of new skills that can be taken into the field to assist enforcement agencies.
 Read more below.

 asa deploys the first anti-poaching dog to BELIZE

 ASA Master trainer Daryll Pleasants has been asked to attend the HITS 2020 K9 Conference this year as one of their K9 Experts giving the instructional class 'An introduction to combat tracking'

 The HITS K9 conference is the united states largest K9 Law enforcement seminar with over 1000 dog teams expected to be in attendance.
-Held in Scottsdale, Arizona from the 18-21st of August.
+Held in Scottsdale, Arizona from the 6th - 9th July 2021.

 'An introduction to combat tracking' is designed to instruct established K9 handler teams in new training methods streamlining their tracking techniques towards an operational tactical role.
 In addition, showing the advantages and disadvantages of established discipline tracking training methods in an operational deployment.